epiphanatic/multi-user-blog/README.md

 # Starting the app on your local machine

-This will take you to the same location as above.
-However, if you still wish to do so:

 1) Clone this repository or download the zip file.

 2) Install Google App Engine SDK.
 Directions for doing so can be found [here](https://cloud.google.com/appengine/docs/standard/python/download).